L2: Empuraan: Controversies

-Following its release, the film was met with immediate criticism from right-wing political groups like Rashtriya Swayamsevak Sangh (RSS), who objected towards the name of the villain as well as the portrayal of Hindutva leaders in a negative shade.
+Following its release, the film was met with immediate criticism from right-wing political groups like Rashtriya Swayamsevak Sangh (RSS), who objected to the name of the villain as well as the portrayal of Hindutva leaders in a negative light.
 One of the antagonistic characters in film was named "Baba Bajrangi", which some viewers interpreted as an allusion to Bajrang Dal leader Babu Bajrangi, a convicted figure involved in the 2002 Gujarat riots who was sentenced to life imprisonment for masterminding the Naroda Patiya massacre.
 Mohanlal, who holds the honorary rank of Lieutenant Colonel in the Indian Army, faced criticism for acting in the film, with people calling for his rank to be revoked.
 The film was criticised by RSS mouthpiece Organiser as using the 2002 Gujarat riots to push an "anti-Hindu political agenda."

 Tamil Nadu Rajya Sabha MP Vaiko demanded a ban on the film or removal of scenes about the Mullaperiyar Dam, citing safety and misrepresentation concerns.
 The film portrays the dam as "Nedumpally dam" and shows it at risk of collapsing.
 Former Chief Minister O. Panneerselvam also criticised the film, arguing it could harm relations between Tamil Nadu and Kerala.

-On 4 April, the Tamil Nadu Assembly debated about the film's controversies.
+On 4 April, the Tamil Nadu Assembly debated the film's controversies.
 Water Resources Minister Durai Murugan expressed concerns about a scene, despite not having seen the film.
 Chief Minister of Tamil Nadu, M K Stalin noted that the film had passed censorship without objections, with protests emerging only after its release.

 Legal actions

 On 4 April 2025, the Enforcement Directorate (ED) raided Gokulam Gopalan's offices in Chennai and Kochi, a producer of L2: Empuraan, over alleged Foreign Exchange Management Act (FEMA) violations.
 The raids, amid the film's existing controversies over its depiction of the 2002 Gujarat riots and right-wing politics, fuelled speculation of a link to its content.
 However, ED officials clarified that the raid concerns FEMA violations, not the film controversy.
 This added further complexity to the ongoing debates and protests surrounding the movie.

-The current raids are part of investigation into the suspected money laundering through exaggerated collection reports of films produced and distributed by his firm, Sree Gokulam Movies.
+The current raids are part of an investigation into the suspected money laundering through exaggerated collection reports of films produced and distributed by his firm, Sree Gokulam Movies.
 As part of an investigation into alleged financial irregularities, the ED seized ₹1.5 crore in cash and incriminating documents during searches at 10 locations across Tamil Nadu and Kerala.
 The investigation intensified following the seizures.

 Following the controversy, the Income Tax Department issued a notice to actor and filmmaker Prithviraj Sukumaran regarding discrepancies in the payment details of films co-produced by him.
-The notice seeked clarification on certain aspects of his income declarations related to these productions.
+The notice sought clarification on certain aspects of his income declarations related to these productions.
 The ED had also issued a notice to producer Antony Perumbavoor, seeking a detailed clarification into the financial transactions of the Lucifer franchise and Marakkar: Lion of the Arabian Sea (2021).
 The notice specifically addressed overseas distribution rights and an alleged payment made to Mohanlal in Dubai.